trigger-corp/Forge-Documentation/source/browser.rst

 The next sections will explain how to build and load the add-on.

 .. note:: Google calls add-ons on Chrome 'extensions'.
-They're conceptually the same thing and different platforms have different conventions on naming.
+Add-ons and extensions are conceptually the same thing and different platforms have different conventions on naming.
 When talking about Chrome specifically, we'll use 'extensions'.

 .. _chrome-getting-started-build: